Hurricane Matthew Relief

 Hurricane Matthew hit, thousands of North Carolinians unexpectedly needed

 support.
-With your support, we've distributed over 2 million pounds of disaster relief food, water, and supplies (on top of our regular day to day operations).
+With your support, we've distributed over 3 million pounds of disaster relief food, water, and supplies (on top of our regular day to day operations).
 More importantly, we've assured Matthew's victims they're not forgotten.

 Thanks to your generosity, we helped partner agencies across our service area keep up with